Superstitious Stimpy: Production

-Peter Avanzino produced the episode's storyboards, the last episode he had worked on before leaving Games Animation.
+Peter Avanzino produced the episode's storyboards, as it was the last episode he had worked on before leaving Games Animation for good.
+Avanzino would later go on to work on director for episodes of Futurama, which coincidentally features Ren & Stimpy actor Billy West.
 For unknown reasons, it was designated a part of the series' fourth season, despite part of the original season was rechristened an artificial "fifth season" by Nickelodeon, with the first two episodes, "Ol' Blue Nose" and "Stupid Sidekick Union" having aired two weeks prior.

 Reception

 American journalist Thad Komorowski gave the episode two out of five stars, calling it an "unfunny and ugly cartoon" ruined by its flat story and overseas animation.